-Make a powerful, immune-boosting cough syrup for a fraction of the cost of the natural ones you buy in the store with not a single gibberish-sounding ingredient in sight.
+Make a powerful, immune-boosting natural cough syrup recipe for a fraction of the cost of the natural ones you buy in the store with not a single gibberish-sounding ingredient in sight.
 And, if you’re not happy taking over-the-counter medicines that do little to relieve your cold and leave you wondering what the heck you just put into your system instead, this recipe is for you!

 Battling the sniffles, a cough, colds and the flu is never fun – those viruses aren’t easily knocked out by over-the-counter medicines (that are full of all kinds of wacky junk) but I have had success over the years with herbal remedies like zinc and Vitamin C. Of course, rest, fluids and a healthy diet are not to be minimized as powerful natural remedies.

-So I’ve been anxious all winter long to make my own herbal cough syrup to also help with a cough.
+So I’ve been anxious all winter long to make my own herbal natural cough syrup to also help with a cough.
 For some reason, I picked the end of winter to start trying but am now glad I did.
 I actually couldn’t have picked better timing – it’s like someone knew I was whipping it up in my kitchen and then sprinkled cold virus dust all over my family just to prove to us it would work.
 And that it did – it worked to greatly reduce cold symptoms for me and my kids.

 I started the weekend feeling yucky – drained, stopped up, coughing and knew a nasty cold was coming.
 My oldest son felt the same.
 We’ve both been taking the syrup 2 to 3 times a day (2 tablespoons at a time) for several days and our symptoms are much improved.
 I did miss a dose yesterday and noticed I wasn’t feeling as well, so I took it again this morning and voila!
 My nose started clearing up and my energy started to return.